About the Blog Articles

 When I first learned about Bitcoin

 I was first introduced to Bitcoin When I read an article by Joi Ito.
 I was blown away by the fact that a science fiction movie kind of a story that arose from a cypherpunk movement was already happening as a part of reality.
-I did feel a sense of regret, not in terms of the price, rather in wishing I had known about it earlier.
+I did feel a sense of regret, not in terms of the price, but rather in wishing I had known about it earlier.
 Until that point, I already had an interest in libertarians, so Bitcoin was very appealing to me from that ideological perspective as well.

-From there, I started watching channels like Naomi Brockwell, Bitcoiner Hanseikai, etc., and was drawn more into the crypto space.
+From there, I started watching channels like Naomi Brockwell, Bitcoiner Hanseikai, etc. and was drawn more into the crypto space.

 At that time, I was living in Taiwan and wanted to buy Bitcoin by any means possible, so I found and rushed to some Bitcoin ATMs in Taipei.
 Back then, there was no need to verify Identification Authorization, so I simply bought Bitcoin by only scanning my Bitcoin address and depositing some Taiwan dollars.
 I was astonished by how the anonymous money I had deposited just a few minutes before was reflected in my balance account of the exchange in a faraway country.